Hello again! It is the blog How Unique Japan! How are you?

 This one is also popular.
 Why are those oak leaves?

-Therefore, the Kamon originally was for the family concerned with monk jobs.
-During The Edo era, many people wanted that emblem style to get good luck and happiness from Japanese goods.
+Therefore, the Kamon was for the family line concerned with monk jobs.
+During the Edo era, many people wanted the emblem style to bring good luck and happiness from the Japanese gods.
 That is why the emblems got popular.

-As well as the oak trees continuously make new leaves.
+Additionally, the trees continuously make new leaves.
 When an old leaf dropped, the new one would come soon.
-That phenomenon gave the old Japanese the feeling that the family bloodline never ends.
+That phenomenon inspired the old Japanese to feel that the family bloodline never ends.
 That is another reason for the popularity.

 3. Six Coins Crest